edurant/edurant.github.io/advising/msml.md

 Model tracks are published for BME, CPE, CS, EE, and SE.

+# Quarter System Applied ML Graduate Certificate (2021–'22 and 2022–'23)

+Completing this certificate at MSOE meets the CSC5610 and CSC6621 requirements by substitution, reducing the number of additional courses needed to earn the MSML.

 # CSC5201 Microservices & Cloud Computing
 Students with coursework in *both* web apps and cloud computing replace this course with an approved elective.